 We want students across a broad range of academic abilities to have access to, and attain well across, a range of qualifications that open many doors to the next stage of their lives.
 A curriculum that extends and enthuses students, inside and outside the classroom, beyond the examination specification.
 A curriculum that helps develop students' social assets and cultural capital, preparing them today for an ever-changing tomorrow.

 All our students engage in a three-year KS3 curriculum and have the opportunity to attain the English Baccalaureate.
 KS4 students undertake eight to nine GCSEs or equivalent, with the vast majority taking a modern foreign language.
 There are 18 option choices for KS4 students, including a small number of Level 2 BTEC qualifications to ensure the curriculum is inclusive.
 At KS5, there are 25 option choices, including a small number of Level 3 BTEC qualifications, with most students sitting three A Levels at the end of Year 13.
 Extended Project Qualification is increasingly popular, but students in KS5 have a number of other additional options, including Sports Leader Awards and Gold Arts Award.

-We currently operate a two week, 60 lesson academic timetable cycle.
-All lessons are 55 minutes in duration.
-However, the curriculum is the totality of students' experiences in school and as such, we offer a comprehensive after-school and Saturday co-curricular enrichment programme.
+We currently operate a two week, 60 lesson academic timetable cycle, with lessons of 55 minutes.
+The expansive curriculum model also includes a comprehensive after-school and Saturday co-curricular enrichment programme.
 Students also learn from each other and experiences between and outside scheduled lessons and our House system supports and encourages learning to flourish in a wide range of settings.